matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 - No timeline event will be send in case all of the timeout futures in a future group are cancelled via `/_matrix/client/v3/futures/{cancel_token}`.
 - Otherwise one of the timeout or action futures will be send.

+**Rate limiting** the `POST /_matrix/client/v3/futures/{token}`endpoint:

+- A malicious party can try to find a correct token by randomly sending requests to this endpoint.
+- Homeservers should rate limit this endpoint so that one can at most send `N` invalid tokens in a row and then will get a `429` (Too Many Requests) response for `T` seconds.
+We allow `N` invalid tokens because it is not easy to compute if a token is still valid or not so it is useful to ask for this.
+- The recommended values for `T` are 10 seconds and for `N` 5.
+(It is spec conform to use other values.)

 Timed messages, tea timers, reminders or ephemeral events could be implemented using this where clients send room events with